-According to the Scriptures, Christians should contribute of their means cheerfully, regularly, systematically, proportionately, and liberally for the advancement of the Christ’s cause on earth.
+According to the Scriptures, Christians should contribute their means cheerfully, regularly, systematically, proportionately, and liberally for the advancement of Christ’s cause on earth.

 Genesis 14:20; Leviticus 27:30-32; Deuteronomy 8:18; Malachi 3:8-12; Romans 6:6-22; 12:1-2; 1 Corinthians 4:1-2; 6:19-20; 12; 16:1-4; 2 Corinthians 8-9; 12:15; Philippians 4:10-19; 1 Peter 1:18-19 Matthew 6:1-4,19-21; 19:21; 23:23; 25:14-29; Luke 12:16-21,42; 16:1-13; Acts 2:44-47; 5:1-11; 17:24-25; 20:35.

 Giving is a regular them throughout the Bible and to not give puts us at odds with the character of the Scriptures.
-Biblical sacrifice is a form of giving as well.
-Cain and Abel both brought from the first fruits from their specific trades.
+A biblical sacrifice is a form of giving as well.
+Cain and Abel both brought the first fruits from their specific trades.
 Genesis 4.

 Luke 12:15 reminds us that our life is not found in our possessions.
 Real true life is found in our relationship with God and our relationships with others.
 Money has ruined more relationships than it has ever made helped.